Skip to main content

 Winding along, the little lane leads to the lake and a small white frame hotel, the Maplewood.
 Its 42 rooms cost from $34 and $69 a night.
 The only other hotel within Lily Dale is the Leolyn, just outside the gated grounds but also owned by the community.
 It has 11 rooms for between $49 and $69 a night.

 There are three places for food in Lily Dale: the Karma Café, the Lily Dale cafeteria, and Monika’s Delites, a small coffee shop that specializes in Viennese blends.
-By the time I finish lunch it is almost two-thirty, and I have just enough time to get to the auditorium for the Spiritualist service that is held there daily during the 10-week season.
-Everyone is welcome.
+By the time I finish lunch, it is almost 2:30, and I have just enough time to get to the auditorium for the Spiritualist service that is held there daily during the 10-week season.

 Members of Lily Dale helped establish Cassadaga in 1894.
 They built it on land donated by a wandering clairvoyant.

 Many are elderly, grandmas and grandpas looking much as Norman Rockwell might have seen them.
-I didn’t fully appreciate this while in Lily Dale, or maybe it is clearer in Cassadaga.
-As in Lily Dale, no one in Cassadaga seems to have much money, but everyone appears to lead a gentle long-lived existence.
+I didn’t fully appreciate this while we were in Lily Dale, or maybe it is clearer in Cassadaga.
+As in Lily Dale, no one in Cassadaga seems to have much money, but everyone appears to lead a gentle life.
 Like Lily Dale, Cassadaga has a lake.
-Overlooking it are a white cement table and chairs, and affixed to the middle of the table is a neat bronze plaque reading A GIFT FROM JULIA SLATER ON HER 100TH BIRTHDAY, AUGUST 25, 1996 .
+Overlooking it are a white cement table and chairs, and affixed to the middle of the table is a neat bronze plaque reading A GIFT FROM JULIA SLATER ON HER 100TH BIRTHDAY, AUGUST 25, 1996.

-Hayden decides she would like a reading.
+Hayden decides that she would like a reading.
 Although the hotel has mediums on call, and the Cassadaga Spiritualist Psychic Therapy Center, one of several centers in town, advertises five of them on duty, we decide to go to the mother stream.
-So after lunch we walk across the street to the Andrew Jackson Davis Building, which is older than the hotel and houses the Southern Cassadaga Spiritualist Camp Meeting Association.
+So, after lunch, we walk across the street to the Andrew Jackson Davis Building, which is older than the hotel and houses the Southern Cassadaga Spiritualist Camp Meeting Association.

-Inside the Davis Building we find a bookstore with lots of works by modern consciousness writers and also obscure early Spiritualist tracts little seen in the modern New Age but on much the same subjects.
+Inside the Davis Building, we find a bookstore with lots of works by modern consciousness writers and also obscure early-Spiritualist tracts little seen in the modern New Age, but on mostly the same subjects.
 At one end of the bookstore, a white board bears the handwritten names of mediums on duty, along with their telephone numbers.
 When I ask how one decides which to pick, the woman behind the counter says, “Have you ever had a kind of gut feeling?
 A sort of knowingness?
 Well, there you go.
 That’s part of your own psychic functioning.
 Everyone has it, and we encourage you to use it.”
 End of discussion.
 I can’t think of anything to say to that.

 Donate